launchdarkly/sdk-test-harness/docs/service_spec.md

 This means that the SDK supports technology migrations, a feature which allows customers to migrate between data sources using well-defined migration stages.

-#### Capability `"persistent-data-store"`
+#### Capability `"persistent-data-store-{integration}"`

 This means the SDK is capable of interacting with external persistent data stores.
-The test harness must further identify which store types are supported through additional capabilities listed below.

-- `persistent-data-store-redis`: This means the SDK is capable of interacting with a Redis data store.
+Each capability defines the specific persistence technology the SDK is capable of supporting.
+The full list of supported integrations is as follows:

+- `consul`
+- `dynamodb`
+- `redis`

 #### Capability `"polling-gzip"`